puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

     which the reply from CLI session should already be available (if it won't be available, then command output will be read after execution of the next command - outputs can be messed up).
+- **error-check** (optional) - By default, UC does not check for errors in commands.
+    If error-handling is enabled and an error occurs, RPC will fail.

 #### Wait-for-echo behaviour